 First Published September, 2011

 Propaganda is playing a crucial role in the fast-moving campaign to enact more onerous voter identification (ID) laws in the states.
-In this short blog post I want to show how the discussions of the issue of voter photo ID exhibit some of the salient features of political propaganda to obscure the real rationale for these laws: partisan political advantage.
+I want to show how the discussions of the issue of voter photo ID exhibit some of the salient features of political propaganda to obscure the real rationale for these laws: partisan political advantage.

 As an example, consider the puzzling re-emergence of a sordid tale of election shenanigans from some three decades ago.
 The scene is a series of Democratic primary races, and the locale is Brooklyn, New York, circa the 1970s and early 1980s.
 In a 2008 Heritage Foundation legal memo on the case and countless other reports , op-eds , blog postings, and government testimony advocating for stricter voter ID laws, Hans von Spakovsky, the controversial former Georgia GOP county leader and one-time U.S. Justice Department official, has called this story “the best-documented case of widespread and continuing voter identity or impersonation fraud” in “living memory.”
 It stands as a much-cited rebuttal to the critics who reject claims of an epidemic of voter fraud as unsupported by evidence.